TheFilipcom4607/uncounter/README.md

 ## 📞 Support

 If you encounter any issues or have questions:
-- Open an issue on GitHub
+Open an issue on GitHub
-- Check existing issues for solutions
-- Review the documentation in the Wiki (coming soon)

 ---